-Update: The MPH-MP pathway is not available for the Summer 2019 entering class, due to structural and curricular changes accompanying the MPH program's recent reaccreditation.
-We expect to offer a new MPH-MP pathway starting in 2020.
+Update: The MPH-MP pathway is currently not available, due to structural and curricular changes accompanying the MPH program's recent reaccreditation.
 The SIU School of Medicine continues to offer the MD-MPH track, so students entering our medical school may complete the MPH as part of their medical training.

 Students in the MPH-MP pathway complete the two-year master of public health (MPH) degree while in the MEDPREP program.
 The MPH degree is offered through SIUC's Community Health Education Department.
 Because the MPH degree program is designed for working professionals, MPH courses meet in the evenings.
 To learn more, visit the SIUC Community Health Education Department MPH Degree Program webpage

 The mission of the Master of Public Health Program in Community Health Education at SIU Carbondale is to promote public health through professional preparation of community health educators, ongoing development of practitioners, community service, and research/evaluation related to public health.
 Students interested in the MPH-MP option should have a strong record of undergraduate science coursework, as the MPH limits the number of science preparatory course the student will be able to take to prepare for medical/dental school while in MEDPREP.
 The MPH program includes a required practicum (work experience with public health research project), generally completed in the last semester.
 The practicum entails 240 hours of work and research with a public health project or agency, but may be subject to change.

 Graduate with an MPH degree, which may enhance your career options after MEDPREP or after professional school.

 MPH students have the opportunity to take the CHES exam - passing this national exam certifies you as a health education specialist.

 As a graduate student, you may have better options for obtaining loans.